 WHAT DO I WANT OUT OF IT?

-- Get the best portraits of wildlife
+- Get the best portraits of wildlife.

-- Get the animals in their natural habitat
+- Get the animals in their natural habitat.

-- Do story telling through photographs
+- Do storytelling through photographs.

-- Creating virtual travel experience
+- Creating a virtual travel experience

-In the following paragraphs I can give some pointers to do your best for each of these objectives.
+In the following paragraphs, I can give some pointers to do your best for each of these objectives.

 GET THE BEST PORTRAITS OF WILDLIFE

-Gears you will need
+Gear you will need

 Mid-range lenses